vasyl1312/guitar_shop/README.md

 4. Layouts products
 5. Work with localstorage, (when we add product to cart)
 6. Add counter to products, and when we add new product, auto-refresh counter
+7. Work with cart page, total price, and font